 “Finally, we’ve got our hope back because someone has actually listened and mapped out a way to restore the dignity and respect aged care really deserves.
 We give our best to our jobs and the residents in our care, but the sector has been ignored for too long.
 Having staffing ratios would make an enormous difference and we’re stoked it’s now a possibility.”

 Each facility will determine how to roster the 215 minutes of care per resident.
-This would become the legal minimum of care minutes in aged care facilities and does not prevent aged care providers from rostering above the minimum.
+This provision will become the legal minimum of care minutes in aged care facilities and does not prevent aged care providers from rostering above the minimum.

-Find out what the staff to resident ratio at your facility could look like under Federal Labor’s proposed minimum staffing levels.
+Find out what the staffing arrangements could look like at your workplace under the planned minimum staffing levels.

 Join the NSWNMA today for a safer workplace